sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 * **Amount Return**: Returns transaction amount.
 Supported only for loyalty and non-loyalty transactions

-The same transaction/add endpoint can be used to return transactions of registered transactions.
-No new transaction is created for return transactions.

-This API can supports the following types of return transactions based on the request parameters:
-* To return an entire transactions
-* To return individual line-items of a transaction
-* To return transaction amount

 ### Resource Information
 Entry | Description
 ----- | -----------